3 Types of Product Managers: Builders, Tuners, Innovators

 Innovators absolutely love being on the bleeding edge of bringing new solutions to market that the world has never seen before.
 They love going from 0 to 1, from whiteboard to launched product offering, and not waiting to see what the future holds, but instead inventing it themselves.

-The classic examples of folks that are innovators are Amazon’s initial AWS team, Apple’s initial iWatch team, the founding stage of Airbnb, and so many other successful and unsuccessful startups.
+Examples of PMs in innovator roles are Amazon’s initial AWS team, Apple’s initial iWatch team, the founding stage of Airbnb, and so many other successful and unsuccessful startups.
 It's also the role I'm currently playing at Notejoy.

 A Few Words of Advice

-All of these types of product managers exist at established technology firms, while at smaller startups the type of product managers they have often depends on the stage their product is in it’s own lifecycle.
+All of these types of product managers exist at big tech firms, while at smaller startups the type of product managers they have often depends on the stage their product is in its own lifecycle.
 It also turns out that every product manager in-fact does activities embodied in all three roles, but with differing levels of focus.
 I encourage product managers early on in their career to seek out experiences in all three of these roles in order to gain valuable experiences to round out your product experience but also to learn more about yourself on where your passion and skill lie.
 There’s nothing better or worse about each of these roles, it’s simply a matter of aligning your passion and skill with your ideal role.

-One word of caution on taking on the role of an innovator: I encourage folks to first have experience at least as a builder before attempting to take this on.
+One word of caution on taking on the role of an innovator: I encourage PMs to first have experience as a builder before attempting to take this on.
 There are unique challenges to being successful as an innovator that become far more difficult to master when you are also simply mastering core builder competencies, making it far less likely for you to be successful in doing so.
 It’s also better to have established success as a builder when building out your personal product management reputation than a string of likely failures that are common as an innovator.

 I hope this provides you a view into some of the specific product manager roles that have evolved as specialization has started to take place in the product management field.